 Where To Find Your Pinterest Stats in Google Analytics

 To find your Pinterest stats in your Google Analytics dashboard go to Aquisition > Social > Overview.
-Set the date for January 1st – December 31st.
+Set the date range.
 Scroll to the bottom of the page and you should see a breakdown of all your social stats.
 Click on “Pinterest” and you will be able to view a graph that details your entire year as well as your most clicked URLs!

-Using your analytics data you, or your team member, should be able to answer these questions:
+Using this analytics data you, or your team member, should be able to answer these questions:

 - Compared to previous years how did we do on Pinterest in 2019?
-If it’s your first year, what content did the best and what content flopped?
+If it’s your first year, what content did the best and what content do we need to market more in 2020?
 Which months brought the most traffic?